You cannot fill out this field

 • Size: Everyone’s body and starting point is different.
 It’s important that your toy matches your current level.
 For your first toy, we always recommend consulting us directly.
 But if you want to choose on your own, use a toy you already own as a reference – consider its size (especially circumference), firmness, and shape. 📏

-• Shape: We recommend simple, gradually widening shapes – such as cones, bulbs with gentle transitions, or training plugs.
+• Shape: We recommend simple, gradually widening shapes — such as cones, bulges with gentle transitions, or training plugs.
 Avoid detailed or extreme fantasy shapes.
 Your toy should always have a secure base to prevent it from going too deep – safety first! 🚨

 • Material: Use 100% platinum silicone – it’s body-safe, non-porous, hypoallergenic, doesn’t absorb bacteria, and lasts for years.
 For stretching, softer silicones (Shore A-05 to 00-30) are ideal.
 They adapt to the body, reduce the risk of injury, and are very effective. 🧪

 • So, which toy should you choose?
 Here’s what your first training toy should look like: A soft toy with a tip just slightly smaller than your current max, a smooth surface (not too textured), a gradual widening shape, and a secure base.
-It should be made from high-quality, body-safe materials and pigments. 💡
+It should be made from high-quality, body-safe materials and pigments. 💡 Not sure?
+Write to us — we'll help you choose the perfect first toy personally.

 Custom-Made Toy ✨

-The main advantage of a custom toy is full personalization to your needs.
+The main advantage of a custom-made toy is full personalization to your needs.
 We can make a toy just for you – size, shape, firmness, color.
 If you share your needs and current abilities with us, we can give you excellent advice so the toy fits you perfectly.
 This is a huge advantage, especially at the beginning, when even a 0.5 cm difference in diameter can determine whether it feels pleasant or not.

 First Training Sessions 📅